aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You love Chinese food.
+> 🥠 No snowflake feels responsible in an avalanche.

 ### Let's play! 🎮